FraunhoferIOSB/FROST-GeoJsonImporter/README.md

 }
 ```

-You should set the `resolution` property in the properties and EqualsFilter template of the Location to the resolution of the GeoJSON you are importing.
+You should set the `scale` property in the properties and EqualsFilter template of the Location to the scale of the GeoJSON you are importing.